efrei-ADDA84/20200511/README.md

 - Configure a GitHub Actions workflow
 - Transform a wrapper into an API
 - Automatically publish to Docker Hub on each push
-- Make your image (API format) available on DockerHub
+- Make the image (API format) available on DockerHub
-- Make your code available in a GitHub repository
+- Make the code available in a GitHub repository

 ## Grading Criteria

 - Code available on Github
 - GitHub action that builds and pushes the image on each new commit
 - Docker image available on DockerHub
-- API that returns the weather using the following command using your image:
+- API that returns the weather using the following command using the image:

 ```shell
 docker run --network host --env API_KEY=**** maregistry/efrei-devops-tp2:1.0.0